Minnie Driver is stepping down as an Oxfam ambassador

 Oxfam's leaders are accused of trying to cover up the behavior of some of its senior staff members deployed to Haiti after the devastating 2010 earthquake.
 Aid workers, including the Oxfam country director at the time, Roland van Hauwermeiren, were accused of turning a villa rented by the organization into a makeshift brothel, with prostitutes wearing only Oxfam T-shirts.

 Oxfam has apologized for the behavior of aid workers, but denies a coverup.

-Former deputy chief executive Penny Lawrence resigned Monday as the scandal continued to grow.
+Oxfam International Executive Director Winnie Byanyima said the charity is not where it needs to be.
+But she said it's "much better" than it was in 2011 and it will continue to rebuild.

+"I know that Oxfam will recover because there are a few people who have abused the power that they had ... and abused the very people they were meant to protect.
+But the majority, the thousands of Oxfam staff around the world are saving lives," Byanyima told CNN's Hala Gorani.

+Byanyima said abuse of power was a problem throughout humanitarian aid work and urged international groups to start sharing information.
+She said change would only come from a "systemwide" response, and pledged that Oxfam would "lead our sector" in instituting stronger accountability measures.

+"I am deeply hurt at what happened to those women in Haiti and I feel for them, I want justice for them and we have sent our regional director to Haiti to explore and see what we need to do for justice to be done."

-In a statement Tuesday, Oxfam thanked the "Good Will Hunting" actress for her service and reiterated its commitment to accountability.
+In a statement Tuesday, Oxfam thanked Driver for her service and reiterated its commitment to accountability.

 "Minnie Driver has been a devoted Oxfam supporter for many years, and we are grateful for her commitment to ending global poverty.
 Her decision to step down as an Oxfam ambassador saddens us deeply, but we also understand and respect her choice.